mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 For instance, imagine you are designing and implementing a rate limit algorithm to control the number of request allowed for every endpoint in a [REST API](https://codersite.dev/documenting-rest-api-openapi3/){:target="_blank"}.

-An interceptor - *HandlerInterceptor* - allows an application to intercept HTTP requests before they reach the service, so we can either let the request go through or block it and send back the status code 429.
+Our RateLimit class implements an interceptor - *HandlerInterceptor* - that allows an application to intercept HTTP requests before they reach the service, so we can either let the request go through or block it and send back the status code 429.

-From the beginning, you decide to retrieve the parameters about the number of requests per plan from a text file.
+From the beginning, the team agrees to retrieve the parameters about the number of requests per plan from a text file.
 The following *getAPIPlans* method retrieves those parameters.

 {% highlight ruby %}
 public class RateLimit implements HandlerInterceptor {